yeraydiazdiaz/futureproof/README.md

 socket.gaierror: [Errno 8] nodename nor servname provided, or not known
 ```

-Notice that `futureproof` raised the exception that ocurred immediately and everything stopped, as you would've expected in normal non-threaded Python, no surprises.
+Notice that `futureproof` raised the exception immediately and everything stopped, as you would've expected in normal non-threaded Python, no surprises.

 If we prefer `futureproof` gives you the option to log or even ignore exceptions using error policies.
 Say we want to log the exceptions: